-19. Bassetlaw District Council is inviting comments on the full SA Report and this Non-Technical Summary as well as the Publication version of the Bassetlaw Local Plan.
-These documents are being published on the Council's website for a period of representation between September and October 2021.
+19. Bassetlaw District Council is inviting comments on the full SA Report and this Non-Technical Summary as well as the Publication Version Addendum itself.
+These documents are being published on the Council's website for a period of representation.